8Bz-113/Intern-Project-Submission-Humanoid-/README.md

 cd ~/Intern-Project-Submission-Humanoid-
 ~/isaacsim/python.sh scripts/end_effector_tracking.py
 ```
-Running the script will create a folder called rl_orbit_logs, which contains csv. files containng data for each episode.
+Running the script will create a folder called rl_orbit_logs within 'Intern-Project-Submission-Humanoid-', which contains csv. files containing data for each episode.

 It will also create a file called episode_summary.csv which contains high level episode-by-episode data for the simulation.

 The script will terminate automatically upon 3 successful runs.
 This can take between ~15-30minutes.